PyJobShop/PyJobShop/docs/source/setup/installation.rst

    pip install pyjobshop

-Installing from source¶
+Installing from source
 ----------------------
 To install the latest version of ``pyjobshop`` directly from the GitHub repository, run the following:

 .. code-block:: shell

-   pip install 'pyjobshop @ git+https://github.com/PyJobShop/PyJobShop
+   pip install 'pyjobshop @ git+https://github.com/PyJobShop/PyJobShop'

 This can be useful to get features that have not yet made it to the Python package index.